conesoft/branding/README.md

-# branding
+# conesoft branding
-repository for the icons used by Conesoft
+repository for the iconography used by products made by [Conesoft.net](https://conesoft.net)

 ## the cone
 <p>